 - Ensure that writers are compensated for their work and their time

 - Stimulate the audiences (and authors) of tomorrow by exposing them to the best writing of today

 SpeakEasy’s flagship program is an acclaimed series of literary cabarets, Seriously Entertaining, where authors take the stage to riff and ruminate informally, dinner-theater-style, on the evening’s theme.
 The writers share in the box-office take and their work is on sale.
 The Wall Street Journal calls it “Think-y entertainment for New York’s book-loving crowd,” and CBS Local News adds: “You have never seen a cabaret quite like this….
 The lineup includes some of the most brilliant minds in the literary and artistic worlds.”
 Shows are scheduled roughly every six weeks; for the current schedule click here.

-SpeakEasy also reaches out to a broader community, forging new connections between writers and readers who might be underserved by traditional deliverers of literary culture.
+The SpeakEasy Foundation also has three distinct educational programs that aim to reach a broader community, forging new connections between writers and readers, many of whom are underserved by traditional deliverers of literary culture.

-SpeakFreely: makes free tickets available to Seriously Entertaining shows for teachers and students
+- SpeakFreely makes free tickets available to Seriously Entertaining and Shakespeare in the Park shows for teachers and students throughout New York City.

-SpeakUp (currently in development) will get good books and their writers into neighborhoods with few or no bookstores via a pop-up book-truck
+- SpeakUp gets new books, as well as their authors, into neighborhoods where few or no bookstores exist via a pop-up bookmobile.